Natural Justice and Types of bias

 It is well established that even when there is no specific law or provision in a statute or rules made for showing cause against the action made, which affects the right of any individual, the duty to give reasonable opportunity to be heard will be implied from nature.
 Without listening to the other party, no justice can be done.

-The principles of natural justice are not only binding on all courts but also judicial bodies and quasi-judicial authorities.
+The principles of natural justice are not only binding on all courts but also on judicial bodies and quasi-judicial authorities.

 Must Read: Maneka Gandhi vs Union of India Explained in Simple Words